 The Focus on Bridges Program began in fiscal year 2020.
-After the eighth quarter of the program, a total of 200 structures (or 80%) have been awarded for construction and 145 structures have been opened to traffic.
+After the ninth quarter of the program, a total of 207 structures have been awarded and given notice to proceed for construction and 173 structures have been opened to traffic.
 The program will be complete when all 250 bridges have been awarded and opened.
 The number in progress for the early quarters is decreasing as early projects are completed.